Home Compare NVDA vs SMCI

 NVIDIA vs Super Micro Computer: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with NVIDIA carrying a narrow edge on profitability.
+The structural profiles are close, with NVIDIA carrying a narrow edge on stability.
 Super Micro Computer still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
-On the market side, NVIDIA is in better shape — its trend is intact while Super Micro Computer's trend has broken down.
+The market setup broadly confirms the structural lead — NVIDIA holds the more constructive position.
 That puts structure and market broadly in agreement — NVIDIA's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.